 In December 1984, the panel selected John Wilson of Boston, Massachusetts; Elizabeth Catlett of New York City and Mexico; and Zenos Frudakis of Philadelphia, Pennsylvania, as finalists in the competition.
 Each sculptor received a $500 grant to create a maquette (i.e., a model) for the panel to review before making its final decision.
 The Chairman of the Arts Endowment was proud to point out that "this was the first time that Arts Endowment was asked by Congress to prove the expertise of its peer review process, which specifies artistic excellence as its primary criterion to select an artist to create a work of art to be placed in the U.S. Capitol."
 After reviewing the maquettes at a special meeting on April 15, 1985, the committee selected John Wilson; the artist was awarded a $50,000 commission to cast the model in bronze.

-The bust was unveiled in the Rotunda of the U.S. Capitol on January 16, 1986, the 57th anniversary of Dr. King's birth, by Mrs. King, accompanied by their four children and Dr. King's sister.
+The bust was unveiled in the Rotunda of the U.S. Capitol on January 16, 1986, 57 years and one day after Dr. King's birth, by Mrs. King accompanied by their four children and Dr. King's sister.

 The Sculptor